 If you have been diagnosed with constipation your GP may prescribe a laxative as a first step alongside dietary and lifestyle advice.
 Laxatives are a type of medicine that help you pass stools.
 There are several different types and each one…

+What Is Constipation?
 Constipation is a very common condition that affects people of all ages.
-It means you are not passing stools (faeces) as often as you normally do, you have to strain more than usual or you are unable to…
+It means you are not passing stools (faeces) as often as you normally do, you have to strain more than usual or you are unable to completely…

 You should try and avoid being constipated as this can bring on other symptoms and problems.
 For example, when the bowel does not empty properly it will swell up and push down onto the bladder and could cause urinary problems.
 You can…